-Their main product to do this with is the Tesla Solar Roof Tiles, which are nearly as energy efficient as traditional solar, but look a heck of a lot better on your home.
+Their main product to do this with is the Tesla Solar Roof Tiles, which are near as energy-efficient as traditional solar but look a heck of a lot better on your home.

 In this article, we’re going to look at the Tesla Solar Roof, how they work, and why they might be the right choice for the homeowner.

 As mentioned, the Tesla solar roof panels look like most traditional roof shingles (terracotta, slate, asphalt) with one key difference: each tile contains a solar cell, which produces electricity.
 This is advantageous for two reasons: One, the roof looks like a traditional roof and not like most solar panels, which while functional, aren’t very attractive.
 And two, this system is capable of collecting up to 98 percent of the energy from the sun that is collected by traditional solar panels.
 This means that you get nearly all of the benefits of a solar roof without the appearance.

 Although the technology behind the Tesla Solar Roof Panels is kept a secret, the principle is the same when compared to traditional solar panels.
 Traditional panels are constructed of a group of solar cells, which alone don’t gather much power.
 However, when you group these cells into what the industry calls “modules” you significantly increase the amount of energy generated from each panel.

 These panels gather energy from the sun and charge batteries located in the home, which supply the electricity you need for your appliances and other systems.

 How Much Do They Cost?

 There’s no other way to say it: these panels are premium.
 They’re made out of quartz layers, which are meant to be virtually indestructible.